jaeyk/ethnic-media-911-shock/README.md

 Table 1.
 GLS analysis resuls

 - As shown in Table  1, the results confirm H1 (domestic threats induce information seeking) but also does not reject H2 (international threats induce information seeking).
 The difference lies in the effect size.
 The treatment effect is larger in the domestic threats than the the international threats case.

-## Conclusions

-1. Association does not equal causation.
-However, it does not imply that machine learning, a powerful tool for building prediction models, has little with to do with causal inference.
-As [Hernán, Hsu, and Healy (2019: 43-45)](https://www.tandfonline.com/doi/pdf/10.1080/09332480.2019.1579578) argued, we can define causal inference as a counterfactual prediction problem.
-Specifically, machine learning algorithms can help causal inference by generating new data from a wide array of sources (e.g., text, image, audio, video, etc.).
-The case outlined in the present study is one of many possible ways of how machine learning can help casual inference.
-2. However, it is also important to note that machine learning algorithms do not provide the causal structure of the data generating process.
-Researchers should carefully investigate the cases under their study (causal structure of the data), apply appropriate research designs (threats to validity), and carefully examine modeling assumptions.
-As [David Freedman](https://theory.stanford.edu/~dfreeman/) stressed, "a desire to substitute intellectual capital for labor" by using (fancy) statistical techniques has always been present and probably will never fade away.
-However, if we search for causality, it is almost inevitable that we will need to examine "problems in their full specificity and complexity" ([Collier, Sekhon, and Stark 2009](https://www.cambridge.org/core/books/statistical-models-and-causal-inference/7CE8D4957FF6E9615AAAC4128FA8246E)).